Enter Now

 Inverness is the gateway city to the Highlands with an international airport and it is well served by public transport.
 Please check out the Visit section on the website which lists details of flights, trains, buses and car hire companies serving Inverness.

 Where can I stay?
-What is there to do in the area?

 There is a wide variety of accommodation to suit all budgets in Inverness although we recommend you book soon as it does get booked up in advance for race weekend.